-On the Cub Scout advancement trail, a youth progresses from rank to rank, learning new skills along the way.
+On the Cub Scout advancement trail, a Scout progresses from rank to rank, learning new skills along the way.
 As Cub Scouts get older and advance through the ranks, the requirements become more challenging to match their new skills and abilities.
 Cub Scout advancement includes a wide range of group and individual activities youth enjoy.
 More importantly, the activities are carefully selected to encourage physical, intellectual, and character development.
 At all grades after Kindergarten, new Cub Scouts get to earn a joining rank badge called “Bobcat”.

 The rank levels and activities tied to the Cub Scout’s grade and age are as follows: